You're in a school. Here, go fight this person with a sword you just pulled out of your friend's chest.

-- Incredibly Lame Pun: the name of the crack comm.
+- Incredibly Lame Pun: The crack comm was named "Crackuen".

 - In Name Only: There are a number of differences between how Exaclan works in the game and in canon.
 This has not escaped the notice of the Shitsurakuen characters in the game.

 - Joke Item: Kotarou's weapon form is a pendant.
 Russel's is a shield.